mehmetztrk/E-Commerce-NLP-Recommendation/README.md

 ---

 ## Notable Assumptions
-- Small demo catalog (10 items) ships as JSON.
+- Small demo catalog (20 items) ships as JSON.
 - The NLP is intentionally lightweight; for production we’d use quality embeddings and a vector index (FAISS/pgvector).

 ---

-## Bonus: AI + Blockchain (2–3 sentences)
-- **Token‑gated pricing:** users holding a loyalty token/NFT could unlock dynamic discounts (verified by a smart contract) that the app reads to adjust prices at checkout.
-- **On‑chain preferences & loyalty:** wallet‑linked preferences (e.g., favored categories) and purchase streaks can be written to a contract; the AI reads that signal to personalize search weightings and recommend products while keeping ownership of data with the user.